William B. Ross: Governor

 During the 1922 gubernatorial election the Republican Party was divided due to a contentious primary between Robert D. Carey and John W. Hay where Hay won by only 443 votes and by appealing to Carey's voters through his strong prohibition stances allowed him to narrowly defeat Hay by 723 votes.
 In June 1924 he served as one of Wyoming's delegates to the Democratic National Convention.

 Death

-On September 23, 1924 he gave a speech in favor of a severance tax constitutional amendment in Laramie and while being driven home became sick.
-It was discovered that he was suffering from phlebitis, but died on October 2, 1924 after suffering complications following an appendectomy that happened on September 25.
-Secretary of State Frank Lucas served as acting governor until a special election was held where Ross's wife, Nellie Tayloe Ross, won and became the first female governor in the United States.
+On September 23, 1924, he gave a speech in favor of a severance tax constitutional amendment in Laramie and while being driven home became sick.
+It was discovered that he was suffering from phlebitis, but died on October 2, 1924, after suffering complications following an appendectomy that happened on September 25.
+Secretary of State Frank Lucas served as acting governor for three months until a special election was held where Ross's wife, Nellie Tayloe Ross, won and became the first female governor in the United States.